At a Glance

 ✨Leadership Skills Matter

 You'll be supervising and training other engineering staff, so it's crucial to showcase your leadership abilities.
-Prepare examples of how you've effectively led teams, resolved conflicts, or mentored junior engineers in the past.
+Share examples of how you've successfully managed a team, resolved conflicts, or mentored junior engineers.
+This will demonstrate that you're not just technically skilled but also a capable leader.